Ali al-Tamimi: Appeals

 Although Al-Timimi was convicted in 2005, his direct appeal is still ongoing.

 In late 2005, Al-Timimi's appellate attorneys sought discovery on whether Al-Timimi had been subjected to illegal wiretaps in light of the then-recently disclosed NSA warrantless surveillance program.
 The U.S. Court of Appeals for the Fourth Circuit responded by remanding the case back to the district court, giving broad latitude to the trial judge.
 The Justice Department did not confirm or deny the use of NSA wiretaps against Al-Timimi.

 In 2006, Al-Timimi's attorneys also challenged his treatment by the Federal Bureau of Prisons, claiming that it had repeatedly moved him to new facilities to block him from meeting with his legal counsel.
 Attorney Jonathan Turley told NPR that Al-Timimi "was transferred to at least six different prisons in four states in less than six months.
 It became a version of Where's Waldo.
 We could not find him."
 After an internal investigation, BOP found that a prison official had "verbally harassed" Al-Timimi, but concluded that it had insufficient evidence to substantiate Al-Timimi's other claims.

 In September 2015, the Fourth Circuit again remanded the case, this time on the grounds that "the FBI withheld evidence of its 2002 investigation into the first American on the CIA's kill or capture list, Anwar al-Awlaki".

 Between 2016 and 2019, Al-Timimi's attorneys further argued that several of his convictions have been rendered invalid by the Supreme Court's intervening decisions in Johnson v.
 United States and United States v.
 Davis.

 On April 27, 2020, Al-Timimi's attorneys filed a motion for his conditional release from prison pending the remainder of his appeal, arguing that intervening Supreme Court authority had cast doubt on the charges that continued to subject him to imprisonment, and that the COVID-19 pandemic additionally presented an exceptional reason justifying his release.

 On August 18, 2020, Judge Brinkema granted the motion and ordered Al-Timimi's conditional release from ADX and into home confinement while he pursues his appeal.
 On September 1, 2020, Al-Timimi was released from ADX Florence and placed into home confinement.

+On July 18, 2024, Judge Brinkema overturned three of the 10 counts on which he was convicted, including his life sentence.
+"But she upheld other counts that could leave him with decades of prison time beyond the 15 years he already served ...
+She also rejected allegations that prosecutors failed to disclose information that the government sought to use Anwar al-Awlaki ... as an informant, and that al-Awlaki tried unsuccessfully to lure Al-Timimi into illegal conduct as part of a government sting."

+On August 1, 2025, Al-Timimi's direct appeal was filed in the Fourth Circuit after twenty years in the district court.